zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 - test_tunnel_term_with_correct_Dst_ip:
  1. set test_outer_dst_ip_val as Router_lpb_ip_uniform, then generate input ipinip packet with ip_dst field for outer header as test_outer_dst_ip_val
  2. Send input packet from lag3 port.
- 3. Verify if we can recieve decap packet from port2.
-Compare it with expected expect packet.
+ 3. Verify if we can receive decap packet from port2.
+Compare it with the expected expect packet.
 - test_tunnel_term_with_error_Dst_ip:
  1. set test_outer_dst_ip_val as a diffenrent value with Router_lpb_ip_uniform, then generate input ipinip packet with ip_dst field for outer header as test_outer_dst_ip_val
  2. Send input packet from lag3 port.